jongpie/NebulaLogger/docs/apex/Log-Management/LoggerSettingsController.md

 #### LoggerSettingsController.SetupOwnerSearchResult class

-Inner class used for returning search results for `Profile` and `User` records
+Inner class used for returning search results for `Schema.Profile` and `Schema.User` records

 ---